sirredbeard/determined-bucket/README.md

 The Determined CLI is [not eligible for inclusion](https://github.com/ScoopInstaller/Main/pull/3858) in Scoop Main or Extras buckets because it relies on pip for updates.

-*However*, this Determined CLI manifest will automatically detect new [Determined releases](https://github.com/determined-ai/determined/releases) tagged on the official Determined GitHub and then trigger a pip upgrade.

 ## determined.exe shim

 This manifest first installs the official Python package as a dependency, then installs the Determined CLI via pip.
 However, Scoop expects to download *something*, not just run a script.
 So `dethelper.nim` is compiled to `determined.exe` as a binary for Scoop to download.
 It is published as a release here in this repository.
 It is a simple shim and any command line arguments passed to `determined` will be passed through to `det`.